dtduval/dtduval.github.io/Daily-notes.md

 - We'll start with Amanda leading us on a discussion about One Belt, One Road.
 Please do a search online about this to get a sense of what it is about.
 It's actually fairly impressive.
 - I'd then like to focus on:
     - Case study (from the [Ivey reader](https://www.iveycases.com/CoursepackView.aspx?id=12335)): Working cross culturally: forget business as usual
+    - Questions to be considered:
+        - What challenges did Sophia initial face?
+        - Before the first dinner, what did she do well?
+Where did she fall short?
+        - Assess Blankenship's role/power/influence
+        - Assess the role of Vujevic - colleague or manipulator?
+        - What went wrong at the first dinner?
+How did she handle it?
+        - She ultimately went with a local solution: why?

     - Levy et al (2010) 'On the Rocky Road to Strong Global Culture', MIT Sloan Management Review 51(4).

 **CLASS NOTES**